microsoft/vscode-docs/CONTRIBUTING.md

 * An introduction to coding or software development
 * Tutorials on technologies independent from VS Code
-* Promotion of third-party tools, plug-ins or services
+* Promotion of third-party tools, plug-ins, or services
 * Excessive detail or advanced walkthroughs

 The documentation should target developers learning to use VS Code or searching for quick answers to commonly asked questions.
 Other forums such as blog posts can provide more detailed content elaborating on specific scenarios.